"This is the day the Lord has made. We will rejoice and be glad in it." Psalm 118:24 (NLT)

 Be happy when God blesses others and rejoice with them (Romans 12:15-16).
 Be willing to give others a helping hand.
 Serving others is a way of bringing gladness outside of yourself.

 3. Confidence in God

-Don’t allow the enemy to bring you down when God is lifting you to higher grounds.
+Don’t allow the enemy to bring you down when God is lifting you to higher ground.
 There is no condemnation for those who are in Christ (Romans 8:1-2).
-Be diligent to start your day with Him, having a positive mindset and gladness in your heart.
+Be diligent to start your day with him, having a positive mindset and gladness in your heart.

 4. Cut Back

 Trim back on commitments that you don't feel God is asking you to make.
 Delight yourself in the Lord (Psalm 37:4) and ask him to make known what matters most.
 Be mindful that the joy of the Lord is within you (Psalm 28:7), not in people, places, position, or achievements.

 Related article: We face choices every day.
 How do we live in a way that pleases God?
 See life from God's perspective

 God’s desire is for you to be whole in body, mind, soul, and spirit (Psalm 31:7).
 If your spirit is crushed, it may be wise to seek professional help so you can be healed and gladly proceed forward in life.

 Professional Help "versus" The Holy Spirit.
 Read Should Christians Go To Therapy?

 6. Change Your Thinking, Count Your Blessings, Continuously Pray